PjgZSK/learn/opengl/helloTriangle.md

         GL_QUAD_STRIP
         GL_QUADS
         GL_POLYGON
     *first* : Specifies the staring index of the vertex array we like to draw
     *count* : Specifies how many vertices we want to draw
-    *first* : Specifies the staring index of the vertex array we like to draw
-    *count* : Specifies how many vertices we want to draw
-    *first* : Specifies the staring index of the vertex array we like to draw
-    *count* : Specifies how many vertices we want to draw